WPManageNinja/fluent-smtp/README.md

 #### Build JavaScript source

 - Clone this project.
-- Open the project in terminal.
+- Open the project in the terminal.
 - Run `npm install`.
 - Run `npx mix watch` for development.
 - Run `npx mix --production` to build the project.